FreddyVRetro/ISA-PicoMEM/firmware/README.md

 ## Firmwares Revision History :

+### PM_x_5_36_25_x: Mindscape sound card, RTC  (May 26, 2025)
+- New: MM58167AN RTC (AST Six Pack Plus Real Time Clock) added.
+(Thanks to Matthew Dovey) Time can be saved if the PicoMEM is still powered on via USB.
+- New: The rare Mindscape Music Board with dual card is now emulated.
+- !
+Memory size wrongly increased causing mainly PS/2 Mouse bug corrected.
+- !
+Correction of a problem preventing a legacy IDE Disk to boot with a PicoMEM disk image added (as 2nd disk)

 ### PM_x_3_11_25_x: SD and USB access via a Network redirector driver  (March 11, 2025)
 - New: You can now access the MicroSD and a USB key via a Network redirector driver using DOS 3.2 + The Total size of the SD and USB is accessible even in FAT32/ExtFS (One partition only)